 Application forms may be downloaded directly from the Electoral Commission's website.

 Completed applications can be sent to us at any time and must reach Electoral Services at the Town Hall in Maidenhead by the deadlines stated above if you are applying in the run up to an election.

-Postal vote packs are usually sent out about 2 weeks before a poll.
+Postal vote packs are usually sent out about two weeks before a poll.
 Completed statements and ballots must be returned so they reach the Returning Officer by 10pm on The day of the poll.
 If you are too late to return the pack in the post then it can be returned by hand directly to the Town Hall, St Ives Road, Maidenhead and placed in the post box to the left of the main front doors, or it can be taken to one of the polling stations for the election before 10pm on polling day.

 Polling Station Voting

-For a scheduled election poll cards will usually be sent to electors eligible to vote in the election about 5 weeks before the poll but for by-elections it is usually about 3 weeks.
+For a scheduled election poll cards will usually be sent to electors eligible to vote in the election about five weeks before the poll but for by-elections it is usually about three weeks.

 You do not need to bring your poll card with you to vote.
 However, it would be helpful if you bring it with you to the polling station.
 We will be using new procedures as part of our COVID-secure voting environment to reduce the amount of time you have to spend in the polling station and to reduce your contact with polling station staff.